Philanthropy Under Trump: What To Expect

 The tone and content of public discourse can significantly impact charitable behavior.
 If Vance and his colleagues continue to promote some rhetoric towards some nonprofits, donors might think twice before making large contributions to targeted institutions.
 Alternatively, the pressure could push foundations and endowments to adopt more transparency and to focus more on core missions, potentially leading to increased credibility and renewed public trust.

-Another unpredictable factor is how grassroots philanthropy and smaller nonprofits will fare.
+Another unpredictable factor of philanthropy under Trump is how grassroots philanthropy and smaller nonprofits will fare.
 Historically, times of political upheaval often led to increases in grassroots efforts and localized charitable giving.
 People may divert their contributions from larger institutions to smaller organizations they feel are more aligned with their values or less likely to be affected by political pressures.

 Final Thoughts